wkoszek/me/source/blog/2017-02-28-whats-the-most-expensive-stage-of-software-engineering.html.md

 always be a recipe, but the kitchen, ingredients, pans or people will change over time.
 These adjustments cost money.

-My guess is that with the majority of production software, the table from above is true.
+My guess is that with the majority of production software, the graph from above is true.
 We put a lot of effort upfront and make something that works well.
 And then we keep running it, patching bugs, enhancing it, patching bugs in these enhancements, and so on.
 We do it forever.
 Or at least, for a very long time.